 Full Course Description

 Once you complete your introduction and core courses, the final course of the program is your capstone.
-It is a rigorous and comprehensive capstone course that requires DMC students to develop a thoughtful and professional data-driven marketing communications campaign for a real-world client.
+It is a rigorous and comprehensive capstone course that requires Data students to develop a thoughtful and professional data-driven marketing communications campaign for a real-world client.
 Students will demonstrate mastery of the data-driven marketing communications planning process and knowledge and skills learned throughout the graduate program.